mpicek/Tachometer/README.md

 # Tachometer

-This is a project used as seminar and later as a school-leaving thesis.
+This is my old grammar school project.
 The goal was to build a fully-fuctioning speedometer for bikes.

 Hardware used
 - Arduino Nano